Barratt Redrow: Barratt Redrow

 In September 2024, prior to final CMA authorisation of Barratt's Redrow acquisition, Barratt was overtaken by Vistry as Britain's biggest housebuilder, after it forecast it would deliver more than 18,000 homes (later revised downwards to 17,500), surpassing Barratt's 14,000.
 In October 2024, Barratt Redrow said it expected to complete between 16,600 and 17,200 homes in 2025; CEO David Thomas later said Barratt Redrow expected to build 22,000 homes a year.
 In April 2025, it was announced that Redrow CEO Matthew Pratt would step down in June 2025; Barratt Redrow said five of nine planned divisional office closures had been completed following the merger.
 The company aimed to eventually operate 32 UK divisions and complete 22,000 homes a year.

 In the year to 29 June 2025, Barratt Redrow reported a pre-tax profit of £273.7m on revenue of £5.6bn.
 It said it was on track to make post-merger cost savings of £100m, with six divisional offices now closed and three to close, as it created 32 UK divisions.

+In December 2025, the company announced its chief financial officer, Mike Scott, had resigned from the company.
+In March 2026, Barratt Redrow appointed Dean Banks as its next CEO; Banks will join the group from Australian infrastructure specialist Ventia in late 2026.

+In a July 2026 trading update, Barratt Redrow announced the completion of 17,667 homes in its 2026 financial year, said profits before tax were in line with expectations, and proposed to return £400m to shareholders through a share buyback programme.
+In September 2026, Barratt Redrow reported revenues of £6.05bn and a statutory pre-tax profit of £364m.
+It also announced an additional provision of £97m relating to legacy building defects.